Philanthropy & Tikkun Olam

 The fight began with one plume, but it did not stay personal for long

-That matters because Glazer's role was not simply that of a landowner defending her own property.
+That matters because Glazer's role became more than that of a landowner defending her own property.

 She could have interpreted the incident narrowly, as a private nuisance or a local inconvenience.
 Instead she began learning the scale of the underlying problem: toxic releases, complaints that had gone nowhere, fears about contamination of the Carrizo-Wilcox Aquifer, and a pattern in which the people exposed to the danger had far fewer resources than the company and regulators arrayed against them.